derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200.md

 # Containerize Your Java Application and Automate Builds

-## Set Up Oralce Cloud infrastructure
+## Set Up Oracle Cloud infrastructure

 ### **STEP 1**: Log in to your OCI dashboard